 Some Way to Hang it up

-It’s been reported in the media lately that many people are having to be hospitalized due to ingesting metal bristles left on their grill from their brushes.
+It’s been reported in the media lately that many people are having to be hospitalized due to ingesting metal bristles left on their grates from their brushes.

 Obviously, you don’t want that to happen to you or your guests.
 So you should aim to find one with very sturdy bristles that will not easily come out.